-The project is being completed using a three-phase process as described in Table 1.
+The project was completed using a three-phase process as described in Table 1.
 This Issues, Opportunities and Constraints Report is the second deliverable of the project and includes:

-- A summary of existing and relevant lake water quality information to determine the general health of the lake and whether water quality has changed over time (Section 2.0); - A brief synopsis on potential impacts of climate change on lakes (Section 3.0); - A review of the scientific understanding associated with waterfront Best Management Practices (BMPs), including a summary of septic system monitoring results from the Trout Lake watershed (Section 4.0); - Lakeshore Capacity Assessment to determine development thresholds based on utilization of the Lakeshore Capacity Model (Section 5.0); - A discussion on potential changes to Turtle Lake and Lake Talon which are located downstream of Trout Lake (Section 6.0) - A review of recreational capacity (Section 7.0); - A discussion on development and phosphorus attenuation associated with inflowing streams (Section 8.0); - Conclusions (Section 9.0); and - Recommendations (Section 10.0).
+- A summary of existing and relevant lake water quality information to determine the general health of the lake and whether water quality has changed over time (Section 2.0); - A brief synopsis on potential impacts of climate change on lakes (Section 3.0); - A review of the scientific understanding associated with waterfront Best Management Practices (BMPs), including a summary of septic system monitoring results from the Trout Lake watershed (Section 4.0); - A Lakeshore Capacity Assessment to determine development thresholds based on utilization of the Lakeshore Capacity Model (Section 5.0); - A discussion on potential changes to Turtle Lake and Lake Talon which are located downstream of Trout Lake (Section 6.0) - A review of recreational capacity (Section 7.0); - A discussion on development and phosphorus attenuation associated with inflowing streams (Section 8.0); - Conclusions (Section 9.0); and - Recommendations (Section 10.0).

-The findings from this report will inform JLR's Existing Conditions, Opportunities and Constraints Report which will include a review of municipal best practices, observations on the existing land use planning framework and management approach.
-The scientific (HESL) and planning (JLR) Background Reports and Existing Conditions, Opportunities and Constraints reports will inform consultations undertaken during the Directions and Planning Phases and ultimately, the Directions Report.
+The findings from this report informed the Trout Lake Watershed Study and Management Plan - Existing Conditions, Opportunities and Constraints Report (JLR 2022) which includes a review of municipal best practices, observations on the existing land use planning framework and management approach.
+The scientific (HESL) and planning (JLR) Background Reports and Existing Conditions, Opportunities and Constraints reports, and consultations undertaken during the Directions and Planning Phases, all informed the Trout Lake Watershed Study and Management Plan - Directions Report (JLR 2023).